AOEpeople/aoe_technology_radar/data/radar/2022-03-28/colima.md

 [Colima](https://github.com/abiosoft/colima) provides container runtimes on macOS with minimal setup.

-At AOE, we are using Colima as drop-in replacement for [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+At DCX, we are using Colima as drop-in replacement for [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 The main benefits are